 News and Events

-A petition drive is now underway in Kansas to “Reverse the Ruling,” specifically, the April 2019 Kansas State Supreme Court ruling in Hodes & Nauser v.
+Last fall, a petition drive was launched in Kansas to “Reverse the Ruling,” specifically, the April 2019 Kansas State Supreme Court ruling in Hodes & Nauser v.
 Schmidt.
 In that case, the court, in a 6-1 decision, upheld an injunction that prevented a 2015 state law banning dilation and evacuation (D & E) abortions from taking effect, stating that “Section 1 of the Kansas Constitution Bill of Rights affords protection of the right of personal autonomy,” including the right to decide whether to continue a pregnancy.

-Concerned citizens are now working to “Reverse the Ruling” through a constitutional amendment.
-The effort will first require gaining the support of a two-thirds majority in both the Kansas House and Senate for putting an amendment on the ballot, which is the focus of the petition drive.
+The petition drive has now concluded.
+A proposed constitutional amendment is expected to be presented to the public and legislators in January.
+A successful effort will first require gaining the support of a two-thirds majority in both the Kansas House and Senate for putting the amendment on the ballot.
 From there, voters will be able to weigh in at the ballot box.

-To learn more or to sign an online petition, visit the Kansans for Life website.
+To learn more, visit the Kansans for Life website.